 List of Official Canadian Provincial Birds

 Though Canada may not yet have a national bird symbol for the entire country, each province does have an official, confirmed feathered ambassador.
 These state birds are often celebrated in local festivals or used as symbols on provincial flags, seals, logos, or other official symbols.
-They are also popular mascots for schools, teams, and businesses within each province and they are widely recognized and admired in their honorary capacities.
+They are also popular mascots for schools, teams, and businesses within each province and they are widely recognized and admired.

 - Alberta: Great Horned Owl (Bubo virginianus)